HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 )
 }}

-In the SEO chapter, we covered stats on AMP usage across all websites.
+In the SEO chapter we covered stats on [AMP usage across all websites](./seo#amp).
 In this chapter, we look at AMP adoption on ecommerce websites.
 AMP adoption remains low across ecommerce websites (0.61% on mobile and 0.66% on desktop) as AMP still doesn't support all ecommerce use cases.
-Also, in this analysis, we rely on detection using Wappalyzer and this may result in double counting of ecommerce sites where AMP is implemented as a different domain using AMPHTML tag.
+Also, in this analysis, we rely on detection using Wappalyzer and this may result in double counting of ecommerce sites where AMP is implemented as a different domain using `<link rel="amphtml"...>` element.
 This shouldn't be an issue while looking at percentages as such domains are also counted twice while coming up with total ecommerce websites.

-We also considered looking at CRUX performance of ecommerce websites with their AMP counterpart (where implemented on a different domain using `<link rel="amphtml"...>` tag).
+We also considered looking at CRUX performance of ecommerce websites with their AMP counterpart (where implemented on a different domain using `amphtml` attribute).
 Such an analysis will help us identify if there was a significant difference in performance of AMP domain, but due to low adoption rates of AMP across ecommerce websites, such an analysis may not give any meaningful results and we deferred the analysis for future years (if adoption rates increase).

 ### Web Push notifications

-Marketeers love push notifications but as per author's experience that awareness among marketeers about web push notifications is still very low in spite of <a href="https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web">Push API</a> being introduced in 2015 for the first time in Chrome.
+Marketeers love push notifications but as per author's experience that awareness among marketeers about web push notifications is still very low in spite of [Push API](https://developers.google.com/web/updates/2015/03/push-notifications-on-the-open-web) being introduced in 2015 for the first time in Chrome.
 We tried to look at adoption of web push notifications (which are possible using technologies like service workers) on ecommerce sites.
 As part of CRUX notifications permission data, we have access to metrics like push acceptance rates, push prompts dismissal rates.
-Please refer this <a href="https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux">article</a> for more details on how this data is captured and what metrics are available.
+Please refer [this Google article](https://developers.google.com/web/updates/2020/02/notification-permission-data-in-crux) for more details on how this data is captured and what metrics are available.

 In our analysis, we found that only 0.68% of desktop ecommerce sites and 0.69% of mobile ecommerce sites use web push notifications.
 When it comes to push notifications, it's important that customers find push notifications useful.
 Key to this is to request permission at right time in customer journey and not to bombard users with irrelevant notifications.
-To address the customer fatigue with push notifications, Chrome will automatically enroll sites with very low acceptance rates into <a href="https://blog.chromium.org/2020/05/protecting-chrome-users-from-abusive.html">quieter notifications UI</a> (though exact threshold is not yet defined).
+To address the customer fatigue with push notifications, Chrome will automatically enroll sites with very low acceptance rates into [quieter notifications UI](https://blog.chromium.org/2020/05/protecting-chrome-users-from-abusive.html) (though exact threshold is not yet defined).
 Standard UI will be restored for the site when acceptance rates improve within the control group.

-In this <a href="https://www.youtube.com/watch?v=J_t8c9HOjBc">video</a>, PJ Mclachlan (Product Manager, Google) talks about aiming for at least 50% acceptance rates to be in safe territory to avoid falling into quieter notifications UI and aiming for 80% and above acceptance rate.
+PJ Mclachlan (Product Manager, Google) has talked about [aiming for at least 50% acceptance rates](https://www.youtube.com/watch?v=J_t8c9HOjBc) to be in safe territory to avoid falling into quieter notifications UI and aiming for 80% and above acceptance rate.
 The median notifications acceptance rates for an ecommerce website is 13.6% on mobile and 13.2% on desktop.
 At median level, these acceptance rates have a lot to be desired.
 Even at 90th percentile level, numbers don't look very good (36.9% for mobile and 36.8% for desktop).
-Ecommerce sites can refer at this <a href="https://youtu.be/riKmez3sHaM">talk</a> for recommended patterns to make sure push acceptance rates remain healthy and they are not getting caught off guard by upcoming abusive notifications changes.
+Ecommerce sites can refer at this [another talking by PJ](https://www.youtube.com/watch?v=riKmez3sHaM) for recommended patterns to make sure push acceptance rates remain healthy and they are not getting caught off guard by upcoming abusive notifications changes.

 ## Future analysis opportunities